-Taebak is an authentic Korean restaurant with a couple of branches near the centre of Taipei.
+Taebak is an authentic Korean restaurant with a well located restaurant near the centre of Taipei.

 We’ve walked past these many times and often seen people queuing to get in.
-There was no queue when we went to the Dunhua restaurant, but it was full so we still needed to wait 30 minutes to be seated.
+There was no queue when we went, but it was full so we still needed to wait 30 minutes to be seated.
 Fortunately, they took our number so were able to call us when ready.

 The dining area is brightly lit and simple, with nods to Korean culture adorning the walls.